matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Medchem-Build.jpg)

-Select a substructure from the build menu and build it on top of existing atoms using medchem tool.
+Select a substructure from the build menu and build it on top of existing atoms using MedChem Tool.

 #### Periodic Table